elizabeth-bing/git_flow_practice_two_truths_one_lie/two-truths.md

 - my favourite colour - yellow/mustard
 - I have travelled to 5 countries. - BB'S GUESS
-- I am learning how to recycle and upcycle
+- I am learning how to recycle and upcycle lie